Ziolo1999/Machine-Learning/Final_report.md

 ```

 ```
-## [1] "The best algorithm for our dataset is Random Forest with the predicted Balanced Accuracy equals to 83.51%"
+## [1] "The best algorithm for our dataset is Random Forest with the predicted Balanced Accuracy equals to 86.59%"
 ```

-<font size=4> Even though the highest Balanced Accuracy was performed by Random Forest, ultimately we decided to go with SVM method. </font>
+<font size=4> Even though the highest Balanced Accuracy was performed by Random Forest, ultimately we decided to go with SVM method which expected Balance Accuracy is 81.13%. </font>